awsdocs/amazon-redshift-developer-guide/doc_source/t_loading_fixed_width_data.md

 'venueid:3,venuename:25,venuecity:12,venuestate:2,venueseats:6'
 ```

-The following example shows fixed\-width sample data that could be loaded into the VENUE table using the above specifications:
+The following example shows fixed\-width sample data that could be loaded into the VENUE table using the preceding specifications:

 ```
 1  Toyota Park               Bridgeview  IL0